freedomofpress/securedrop-docs/docs/admin/installation/firewall_pfsense.rst

 .. _Keeping pfSense up to date:

-Keeping pfSense up to Date
+Keeping pfSense up to date
 --------------------------

 Periodically, the pfSense project maintainers release an update to the